Fertility preservation for him

 Cryopreservation of ejaculate and testicular tissue

-Since 2019, health insurance companies have covered the costs of fertility-preserving measures and the storage of ovarian tissue, eggs or sperm for a period of five years.
+Since 2019, health insurance companies have covered the costs of fertility-preserving measures prior to treatments that damage germ cells and the storage of sperm and testicular tissue for a period of five years up to the age of 40.
 If permanent damage to the germ cells is confirmed after these five years, the health insurance company will cover the storage costs for a further five years.
-According to the Swiss Reproductive Medicine Act, there is no time limit for the storage of eggs, ovarian tissue and sperm.

 Report template Continuation of cryopreservation Termination of cryostorage